1053-August-Duet-Project-Registry/project-registry-devops/DOCKER.md

 # Running locally via Docker Compose

 1. Install Docker: [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) is recommended, but any method that gets Docker and Docker Compose on your machine will do.
-2. Clone Repositories: Move the `compose.yml` file into the directory containing the microservice repositories.
+2. Clone Repositories: Clone the microservice repositories next to the devops repository, keeping the default names.
 Your file structure should look something like this:

         - project-registry
+          ├─ project-registry-devops
-          ├─ compose.yml
+	  |   ├─ compose.yml
+          |   └─ <rest of repository>
+          |
           ├─ project-registry-frontend
+	  |   ├─ Dockerfile
-          |   └ <contents of repository>
+          |   └─ <rest of repository>
           |
           ├─ project-registry-gateway
+	  |   ├─ Dockerfile
-          |   └ <contents of repository>
+          |   └─ <rest of repository>
           |
           ├─ project-registry-project-microservice
+	  |   ├─ Dockerfile
-          |   └ <contents of repository>
+          |   └─ <rest of repository>
           |
           ├─ project-registry-tracking-microservice
+	  |   ├─ Dockerfile
-          |   └ <contents of repository>
+          |   └─ <rest of repository>
           |
           └─ project-registry-account-microservice
+	      ├─ Dockerfile
-              └ <contents of repository>
+              └─ <rest of repository>

-3. Run `docker-compose up` from the same directory as `compose.yml` (in this case, `project-registry`)
+3. Run `docker-compose up` from the project-registry-devops folder.

 To ensure that the project is working correctly, navigate to `localhost:4200` to see if the front end is up and running.